singchia/go-scheduler/README.md

 * the maximum count of processed requests per interval
 * the maximum value of rate (processed requests per interval/ incoming requests per interval)

-Actually **go-sheduler** only adjust count of goroutines to satisfy those quotas if set, the strategy is gradienter by default, if runtime statistics don't match any quotas, **go-sheduler** starts to work.
+Actually **go-sheduler** only adjust count of goroutines to satisfy those quotas if set, the default strategy works like gradienter, if runtime statistics don't match any quotas, **go-sheduler** starts to work.
 Since scheduler manage goroutines to handle user's **_Request_** which contains **_Data_** and **_Handler_**, the scheduler simple call **_Request.Handler(Request.Data)_**.
 **note:**  three optional quotas are only undercontrolled in **go-scheduler**